kushinm/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a first year Psychology PhD student at the University of Wisconsin, Madison.
+I'm a first year Psychology PhD student at the University of Wisconsin-Madison.
 My primary interest is in the nature of visual concepts.
 How are they learned?
 Why are they useful?
 Can machines be taught these concepts?
 I study drawings as a means to answer these questions.